seiwynn/seiwynn/logs/code_stories/concurrency_story.md

   - But also extremely useful, as it increase system robustness and throughput, while maintaining an acceptable hardware cost
   - And apparently is everywhere in big tech.

+An easier imagination scenario would be:

+- Pull out a toy project, and give it 1,000 users consecutively
+- imagine the throughput size, and speculate what it would cost to handle that throughput
+- and (probably) make a distributed system out of it ~~because that's what attracts HRs in resumes~~

-I'll mostly talk about the second one in the rest of the story, because anyone that's heard of front-end/back-end probably has *some* knowledge on how the first one can be made.
+I'll mostly talk about the second one (distributed system in terms of throughput) in the rest of the story, because anyone that's heard of front-end/back-end probably has *some* knowledge on how the first one (distributed in terms of layers/processing scopes) can be made.

 ### So how would you do it?